uber-web/math.gl/modules/geospatial/docs/README.md

 ## History

-This library was initially developed as a fork of selected classes from Cesium math library, as part of a collaboration between vis.gl and Cesium teams to provide framework-independent, portable support for the 3D tiles specification.
+This library was initially created as part of a bigger collaboration between the vis.gl and Cesium teams to provide framework-independent, portable support for the 3D Tiles specification, however it has been designed to provide generic support for WGS84 and ellipsoidal math.

 ## Attribution

-This code was initially forked from [Cesium](https://github.com/AnalyticalGraphicsInc/cesium) under the Apache 2 License.
+This code is a fork of selected classes in the [Cesium](https://github.com/AnalyticalGraphicsInc/cesium) code base, under the Apache 2 License.